rscircus/rscircus.github.io/content/posts/2020-02-23-information-entropy.md

 We would need two bits to transport the state completely.

-By transporting these bits we can reduce the senders uncertainty.
+By transporting these bits we can reduce the recipient's uncertainty.
 [Shannon](https://en.wikipedia.org/wiki/Claude_Shannon) defined this uncertainty reduction as the uncertainty being halved per bit transported, completely independent of what the uncertainty was in the first place.
 And we just had the same line of thought while thinking this through.

 This is best understood with two equally-likely states being available only.
 As in the example above: